 — Thom Yorke (@thomyorke) September 6, 2017

-So, we were naturally curious to see what kind of chart he has, to shed more light on this enigmatic person.
-This case is also interesting as research, to show you how an extremely weak element can play a quite big role.
+So, we were naturally curious to see what kind of chart he has to shed more light on this enigmatic person.
+This case is also compelling as research to show you how a fragile element can play a quite significant role.

 Czukay was born on a Yin Wood day, and in his Five Elements chart, we will notice some extremes.
-90% of his chart is Wood, while Earth is totally squeezed out, getting only a tiny bit of support from the Fire.
+90% of his chart is Wood, while Earth is squeezed out, receiving only a tiny bit of support from the Fire.

-Normally, an Earth element represents wealth to a Win Wood person, but when this element is unstable, it represents highly artistic skills.
-We often say that the quality and position of the element is more important than quantity, therefore this the perfect example to show that.
+Typically, an Earth element represents wealth to a Yin Wood person, but when this element is unstable, it represents highly artistic skills.
+We often say that the quality and position of the element are more important than quantity, therefore this the perfect example to show that.

-This is one of the most extreme cases of an unstable element, therefore his creative skills were rather huge, but also very obscure for most people, due to huge imbalance.
+This is one of the most extreme cases of an unstable element; therefore, his creative skills were tremendous, but also very obscure for most people, due to huge imbalance.
 His ideas were too far-fetched for an average listener and mainstream music.

-But even more interesting is his dynamic chart.
-From 1971 to 1980 he was in strong Yin Earth period, which represents Pioneer Talent for him.
-In this period he did his most notable work with his band Can.
+But even more impressive is his dynamic chart.
+From 1971 to 1980, he was in a strong Yin Earth period, which represents Pioneer Talent for him.
+In this period, he did his most notable work with his band Can.

 After that, he went in 20 years of the Metal period, which, as you can assume, brought some balance to his strong Wood.
-It might not be a very pleasant period, because of various clashes, but Metal brought him POWER Component, which means that his work was recognized by many.
+It might not be an enjoyable period, because of various clashes, but Metal brought him POWER Component, which means that his work was recognized by many.

-The entire life he had good dynamic influence, from Fire to Earth and Metal.
-At the year 2011, he entered strong Water and Wood period, two elements which are not very beneficiary for his chart, which is not bad after 70 years of very good dynamic luck.
+His entire life, he had good Dynamic Luck.
+At the year 2011, he entered strong Water and Wood period, two elements which are not very beneficial for his chart, which I guess is not bad after 70 years of excellent Dynamic Luck.

 Holger Czukay was driven by art and performance, his entire chart had only one focus, that tiny Earth, and that gave him inspiration.
 He was never a person running after wealth or influence, that is simply not in his chart.